James Bond vs. Jason Bourne

 By Reese Erlich

-This summer, the latest installment, called simply Jason Bourne, reflects the unraveling of the American Empire.
-In the real world, the U.S. is currently involved in wars in six countries (Afghanistan, Iraq, Syria, Yemen, Somalia, and Libya) with no victory in sight.
+This summer the latest installment called simply Jason Bourne, reflects the unraveling of the American Empire.
+In the real world, the US is currently at war in six countries (Afghanistan, Iraq, Syria, Yemen, Somalia, and Libya) with no victory in sight.
 The old policy of invasion and occupation isn’t working.
 Whether supporting Bernie Sanders or Donald Trump, lots of Americans sense that the government is corrupt and uses national security as a bogus justification for nefarious activities.

-I wish the Bourne films would create as much antipathy toward the CIA as the Bond movies helped enhance the image of Western intelligence agencies.
-But the Bourne films run smack into the tropes of the action-film genre.
+I wish the Bourne films would create as much antipathy towards the CIA as the Bond movies helped enhance the image of western intelligence agencies.
+But the Bourne films run smack into the tropes of the action film genre.
 The Matt Damon character engages in outlandish fight scenes and unbelievable car chases, murdering bad guys and civilians with equal gusto.

 Ferrell escapes the hotel and joins the “loners,” individuals surviving in the forest who are hunted by the hotel guests.
 But the loners are the mirror image of the government, insisting on no romantic relationships whatsoever, enforced with brutal ferocity.